anynines/a9s-cli-v2/Backlog.md

 * [**In Progress**] Add minio deployment
     * [DONE] Apply manifests
-    * [Next] Implement WaitForMinioToBecomeReady
+    * [DONE] Implement WaitForMinioToBecomeReady
     * When using minio, set accesskey and secretaccesskey automatically.
+    * Create a user
+    * Create / attach the readwrite policy to the user

 * [**In Progress**] Add params for Endpoint and Pathstyle
     * [DONE] Add params